Phantomawol/Phantomawol.github.io/_tabs/about.md

 # Whoami - Awol

-I am currently a Information Security Analyst working the blue team side with a hybrid in Threat Hunting, SOC, and a splash of Red Team/Purple Team.
+I am currently an Information Security Analyst working the blue team side with a hybrid in Threat Hunting, SOC, and a splash of Red Team/Purple Team.

 ### Certifications:
 * eJPT